 -

-Personal (or personal) data : Any information concerning an identified or identifiable natural person.
-This could be name, email address, IP address, etc.
+Personal data (or personal data) : Any information relating to an identified or identifiable natural person.
+This may include name, email address, IP address, etc.

 -

-Consent : Authorization freely given by the individual concerned for their personal data to be processed.
+Consent : Authorization freely given by the individual concerned for his or her personal data to be processed.
 Consent must be explicit and informed.

 -

 Cookies : Small files placed on a user's device when they visit a website .
-They can be used to track user activities on the site, to personalize user experience, etc.
+They can be used to track the user's activities on the site, to personalize the user's experience, etc.

 -

-Opt-in/Opt-out : Mechanisms giving the user the opportunity to choose whether or not they wish to receive marketing communications .
-Opt-in means that the user must give explicit consent, while with opt-out the user is presumed to have given consent unless they declare otherwise.
+Opt-in/Opt-out : Mechanisms that give the user the opportunity to choose whether or not to receive marketing communications .
+Opt-in means that the user must give their explicit consent, while with opt-out, they are presumed to have given their consent unless they declare otherwise.

 -